ysimonson/optfn/README.md

 Some command line applications feature subcommands, with the first argument to the application indicating which subcommand should be executed.

-optfunc has the beginnings of support for this - you can pass an array of functions to the optfunc.run() and the names of the functions will be used to select a subcommand based on the first argument:
+optfn supports this - you can pass an array of  functions to `optfn.run()` and the names of the functions will be used to select a subcommand based on the first argument:

-    import optfunc
+    import optfn

     def one(arg):
         print "One: %s" % arg